jefebrydon/game-ruler/buildplan.md

 * **pdf.js** in the browser for:

   * Rendering PDF pages to canvas in the Rulebook Viewer
-  * Extracting text + glyph positions for later bounding-box highlighting
+  * Extracting text content for OpenAI ingestion

 **Backend**